-PocketECG, a portable ECG monitoring device, is the complete diagnostic solution for diagnosis of arrhythmia, provides full disclosure ECG Signal, complete data, analysis as well as comprehensive reporting, and allows for heart monitoring at home.
-The PocketECG personal heart monitoring system makes more precise diagnosis possible, even in cases that may go undetected with offline monitoring like Holter and multi-week patch methods.
+PocketECG, a portable ECG monitoring device, is the complete diagnostic solution for diagnosis of arrhythmia, which provides full disclosure ECG signal, complete data, analysis as well as comprehensive reporting, and allows for heart monitoring at home.
+The PocketECG personal heart monitoring system makes more precise diagnosis possible, even in cases that may go undetected with offline monitoring like ECG Holter and multi-week ECG patch devices.

-PocketECG’s constant monitoring captures and classifies every heartbeat, records the onset and offset of every arrhythmia and detects all ventricular and supraventricular arrhythmias, making for more comprehensive and complete data of home heart rhythm monitoring.
+PocketECG constantly captures and classifies every heartbeat, records the onset and offset of every arrhythmia, detects all ventricular and supraventricular arrhythmias, making for more comprehensive and complete data of home heart rhythm monitoring.

 PocketECG’s proprietary algorithms run full statistical analyses based on the complete data set, not just intervals in time, like other monitors (event or regular mobile cardiac telemetry).
-The full-disclosure signal is streamed directly to an independent diagnostic testing facility.
+The full-disclosure heart monitoring signal is streamed directly to an independent diagnostic heart rhythm monitoring and testing facility.

-PocketECG is a unique technology that combines the quantitative analysis of full-disclosure ECG signal and provides easy-to-read graphical charts, front-page statistical summaries, calendar views of trends and full data sets to create a comlete picture of patient’s heart rhythm.
+PocketECG is a unique MCT monitoring type technology that combines the quantitative analysis of full-disclosure ECG signal and provides easy-to-read graphical charts, front-page statistical summaries, calendar views of trends and full data sets to create a complete picture of patient’s heart rhythm.

-New Research presented at the 2018 Heart Rhythm Society Annual Scientific Sessions, demonstrated that PocketECG’s extended online monitoring capabilities increased diagnostic yield for paroxysmal atrial fibrillation (PAF) over any other monitoring method, including a 36% increase over the multi-day patch.
+New Research presented at the 2018 Heart Rhythm Society Annual Scientific Sessions, demonstrated that PocketECG’s extended online capabilities increased diagnostic yield for paroxysmal atrial fibrillation (PAF) over any other monitoring devices, including a 36% increase over the multi-day.

 |PocketECG comparison with different method and durations||AF burden||DY Results|